cicsdev/cics-java-liberty-springboot-jdbc/README.md

 **Notes:**
 - `servlet-6.0` (Jakarta EE 10) requires CICS TS V6.1 or later for Spring Boot 3.x
-- `cicsts:core-1.0` is auto-injected by CICS in integrated mode — do not add it manually
+- `cicsts:core-1.0` is auto-injected by CICS in integrated mode; you do not need to add it manually
 - For `jdbc-4.3`, add `type="javax.sql.DataSource"` to datasource definition

 ---